Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

-If the vertices $v_1,\ldots,v_6$ contain a single distinguished tuple, we color a vertex from this distinguished tuple red such that if possible at least one vertex from $v_1,\ldots,v_3$ and at least one vertex from $v_4,\ldots,v_6$ are red.
-By symmetry let us color the vertex $v_4$ red.
-If none of the vertices $v_1,\ldots,v_3$ are red, we color any one of them.
+If the vertices $v_1,\ldots,v_6$ are contained in a single distinguished tuple, we color a vertex from this distinguished tuple red in such a way that if possible at least one vertex from $v_1,\ldots,v_3$ and at least one vertex from $v_4,\ldots,v_6$ are red.
+By symmetry we can assume that we have colored the vertex $v_4$ red.
+If none of the vertices $v_1,\ldots,v_3$ are red, we color red any one of them.
 We then remove all remaining vertices and \zloty{}s.
-If the procedure colors only a single vertex red, we have removed at least $10$ \zloty{}s (eight \zloty{}s assigned among the vertices $v'$, $v''$ and at least two of the vertices $v_1,\ldots,v_6$ contained in the distinguished tuple; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least three \zloty{}s.
+If this procedure colors only a single vertex red, we have removed at least $10$ \zloty{}s (eight \zloty{}s assigned among the vertices $v'$, $v''$ and at least two of the vertices $v_1,\ldots,v_6$ contained in the distinguished tuple; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least three \zloty{}s.
 If two vertices are colored red, we have removed at least $16$ \zloty{}s ($14$ \zloty{}s assigned among the vertices $v'$, $v''$ and $v_1,\ldots,v_6$; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least two \zloty{}s.

 Finally, suppose that there is no distinguished tuple.
 If no vertex from $v_1,\ldots,v_3$ is red, color $v_1$ red.
 Similarly, if no vertex from $v_4,\ldots,v_6$ is red, color $v_4$ red.
-We continue by removing all remaining vertices and \zloty{}s.
+We then remove all remaining vertices and \zloty{}s.
 We have removed four \zloty{}s assigned to the vertices $v'$ and $v''$ and an additional six \zloty{}s for each colored vertex.
 In total, we have saved at least two \zloty{}s. \end{itemize} Since we save at least two \zloty{}s in both cases, the size of the constructed clique transversal is at most $2(|G|-1)/7$ as desired.
+We conclude that $k=2$.
+Since the choice of $u$ was arbitrary, we conclude that any two leaf nodes that are children of the same node of $T$ are associated with subsets of vertices of $G$ that share exactly two vertices.

-We finish the proof by analyzing three cases based on the structure of $T$. \begin{itemize} \item {\bf Case: $T$ contains at least two different nodes such that each has at least two children that are leaves.}
+We finish the proof by analyzing three cases based on the structure of $T$; note that the node $u$ is still fixed. \begin{itemize} \item {\bf Case 1: The tree $T$ contains at least two different nodes such that each has at least two children that are leaves.}